 For persons working exclusively on the action, where the direct personnel costs are calculated following point (a), the beneficiaries must keep time records for the number of hours/days declared.
-The time records must be in writing and approved by the persons working on the action and their supervisors, at least monthly.
+The time records must be in writing and approved by the persons

 For persons assigned to the action at a fixed pro-rata of their working time, where the direct personnel costs are calculated following point (b)(i), the beneficiaries must keep time records for the number of hours/days declared.
-The time records must be in writing and approved by the persons working on the action and their supervisors, at least monthly.
+The time records must be in writing and approved by the persons working on the action and their supervisors, at least monthly confirming effectively worked time at the fixed pro-rata on the action.